sminq/slate/source/index.html.md

 }
 ```

-This endpoint registers a user, and sends a verification code to the mobile entered.
+This endpoint verifies the entered password/otp, verifies the user and sets default preferences post sign up.

 ### HTTP Request